The Ledger Intelligence System

 Sources & Method Note

-The reading is based on public model releases, company documentation, product updates, deployment signals, infrastructure reporting, and observed capability thresholds.
+The reading is based on public model releases, company documentation, product updates, deployment signals, infrastructure reporting, and observed operational thresholds.
 It is an interpretive framework, not a forecast.

 OpenAI — Research & Product Releases